Preet Kaur Gill MP - My Weekly Update - 27th March 2026

 Local News

-The announcement is part of a major national expansion, with 331 schools across England sharing £45 million to build or expand nurseries.
+The major national expansion will invest £45 million to build or expand nurseries.
 This phase alone will deliver over 6,000 new childcare places, on top of the 7,000 already being rolled out.

 Read more here: Preet Kaur Gill MP secures new nursery provision in Quinton